johnlewissims/symbiosis/README.md

 Create your site, then import symbiosis.WordPress.2022-03-30.xml (in the repo) using WP Admin.

 Clone this repo into the themes folder.
-CD into the theme, run `npm install` and then `npm run dev`.
+CD into the theme, run `npm install` and then `npm run dev`.2

 <p align="center">
   <a href="https://roots.io/sage/">